MohawkTSDB/mohawk/README.md

 To install, get the source code, or do ``go install github.com/yaacov/mohawk`` if using go.
 To run, users will need the ``server.key`` and ``server.pem`` certification files.

-Using a Copr repository for Fedora:
+Or if using a Copr repository for Fedora:

 ```
 dnf copr enable yaacov/golang-github-yaacov-mohawk